dwyl/process-handbook/how-to-create-personas.md

 [**Snap Inc.**](https://en.wikipedia.org/wiki/Snap_Inc.)
 makers of
 [Snapchat](https://en.wikipedia.org/wiki/Snapchat)
-the App that systematically sucks the attention of America's teenagers ... 🙄 <br />
+the App that sucks the attention of America's teenagers ... 🙄 <br />
-But you _anyone_ can _use_ Bitmoji to create personalised avatars and then ***`delete`*** the App without giving _any_ personal information to Snap.
+But you _anyone_ can _use_ Bitmoji to create personalised avatars and then **`delete`** the App without giving _any_ personal information to Snap.
-Simply _ignore_ their request to "start by taking a selfie", or uploading a photo of yourself.
+Simply _ignore_ their request to "start by taking a selfie", or "upload a photo of yourself".
 Just create your emoji based on the desired _attributes_ and then download the resulting "bitmoji" along with any variations you want.